Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Lenox students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Lenox students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Lenox District Curriculum Used in Our In-Home Tutoring Programs

 Lenox Public Schools uses an objectives-based curriculum which incorporates Common Core Standards for Math and Language Arts.
 Other academic subjects are provided a scope and sequence that builds student knowledge from the basics to advanced work.
 The middle/high school is home to the Duffin Theater Multimedia/Performance Venue–a 500-seat venue that hosts musicals, concerts, presentations, benefits, dance recitals, town meetings, and academic functions.
 The district is also committed to 21st century learning, helping foster the necessary skills students need to succeed in college and their careers in a global society.

 We currently cover the following Lenox-area school district: Lenox Public Schools.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Lenox Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor